rubyfu/RubyFu/module_0x3__network_kungfu/dns_enumeration.md

 #### A record

-Because the *A* record is the defual, we can do like above example
+Because the *A* record is the default, we can do like above example
 ```ruby
 resolver = Net::DNS::Resolver.start("google.com")
 ```